AvinavCHATTERJEE2103028/Weather-App/README.md

 # Weather App

-Welcome to the Weather App!
+Welcome to my Weather App!
 This simple web application allows you to get the current weather information for any location.
-It is built using HTML, CSS, and JavaScript.
+It is built using web development tools like HTML, CSS, and JavaScript.

 ## Features